iLert/docs/integrations/appdynamics.md

 ### Test the HTTP Request Template

-You can now test the template to make sure an alert is created in iLert.
+You can now test the template to make sure an alert is created in ilert.

 1. Click the _Test_ button at the bottom of the page
 2. Click _Add Event Type_ and select any event and then click _Run Test_.

 ![](../.gitbook/assets/ad6.png)

-1. Go to iLert and check that an alert has been created by AppDynamics.
+1. Go to ilert and check that an alert has been created by AppDynamics.

 ### Create action